stifflerus/stifflerus/_posts/2019-02-13-fear-of-adding-types.md

 Pet { name = "datcog", hasWoof = Nothing, hasMeow = Nothing }
 ~~~

+The first example is invalid because neither a cat nor a dog can have both properties `hasWoof` and `hasMeow` defined.
+Only one should ever be defined.
+The second example has the opposite problem, where neither `hasWoof`, nor `hasMeow` is defined.
+These are examples of values which are inside the model space, but outside of our desired domain space.

+*Model too big* is more common in practice than *model to small*.
+Big models tend to disperse validation logic throughout the program, to wherever there is code that deals with the model.
+This is because many of the domain logic invariants that could be guaranteed by a smaller, more specific model are lacking in a big model.
+This means that invariants have to be double checked everywhere the model is used. *Model too big* also encourages complex validation logic in general.

 ### Typical Symptoms
-- Many unrelated properties combined into one model ("melting pot model")
+- Many unrelated properties combined into one big model (melting pot model)
-- Many or most properties are unnecessarily optional in the model
+- Many or most of the properties have to be made optional
-- Implicit rules for which optional properties are expected to be defined
-  - "if property A is defined, then property B will also be defined"
-  - "Either property A or property B will be defined"
+- Care must be taken not to accept value outside of the domain space

+From a model that is too big, we can improve it by identifying distinct uses cases.
+Decompose the big model into many smaller models, one for each use case.
+Then, combine the models together into a sum type.
+Good languages should have direct support for sum types, but they can be simulated in other languages by using tagged unions.

 ## Model Just Right
 The solution to this problem is to ensure that the model space matches the domain space as closely as possible.
-From a model that is too big, we can improve by identifying distinct uses cases.
-Decompose the big model into many smaller models, one for each use case.
-Then, combine the models together into a sum type.
-Good languages should have direct support for sum types, but they can be used in languages that don't, by using tagged unions.
+Here is how a model can be defined for cats and dogs, that avoids all of the problems of the examples above.
 ~~~ haskell
 data Pet = Cat { name :: String, hasMeow :: Bool }
          | Dog { name :: String, hasWoof :: Bool }
 ~~~

+Notice that the sum type restricts the possible values so that only `hasMeow` xor `hasWoof` can be defined.
+This encodes a domain logic restraint into the type system that was not included in the model before.

-# Exceptions
+### Exceptions
 Some logical constraints cannot be encoded into standard type systems without introducing dependent types.
-Dependent types are a type system where type can depend on values, rather than depending only on other types.
+Dependent types are a types system where type can depend on values, rather than depending only on other types.
 Dependent types allow the type system to encoded first-order logic properties, such as "a pair of integers where the first is greater than the second".
-There is virtually no support for dependent types in popular programming languages.
-Only research and experimental languages like Idris, Coq, et. al. support dependent types.
-We are not able to encode all first-order domain logic into models using non-dependent programming languages.
-For this reason, this article is about the failure to encode zeroeth-order domain logic (that which can be expressed using non-depedent types) into models.
+There is virtually no support for dependent types in popular programming languages at the time of writing.
+Only research and experimental languages like Idris and Coq support dependent types.
+Unfortunately we are not able to encode first-order domain logic into models using non-dependently typed programming languages.

-# Common Rebuttals
-- Fear or misunderstanding of sum types
-- Perception that a singular big model is simpler than the sum of many smaller models, depsite the fact that a "too big" model contains implicit (and often undocumented) domain logic that many smaller models can encode in to the type system.
-- Model too big is more common than model too small
-- Big models tend to disperse validations logic throughout the program, wherever there is code that deals with the model.
-This is because many of the domain logic invariants that could be guaranteed by a smaller, more specific model are lacking in the big model.
-This means the invariants have to be checked anywhere the model is used.
+For this reason, this article only applies to the failure to encode zeroeth-order domain logic (that which can be expressed using non-depedent types) into models.